craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Upper Northwestern Underdark.md

 To their east, a dragon hunts.

 South-south-east, a dwarven settlement in Deepburrow.
-They are of the Hill Dwarven Kingdom Actstow to the far north of [[Coalition City]].
+They are of the [[Dwarven Kingdom Actstow]] to the far north of [[Coalition City]].

 Far to its south, [[Mulutumi]] is a fungal city, home to all in the underdark.
 This is where [[The Whitimore Files|The Whitimore]] fled to after being exiled from [[Ungaethram]].